Skip to main content

 The Wine Program

-Mediterranean cuisine of this style pairs most naturally with white Burgundy, Vermentino, and structured Provençal rosé for the seafood register and southern Rhône reds for the richer pasta dishes.
+Mediterranean cuisine of this style pairs most naturally with white Burgundy, Vermentino, structured Provençal rosé for the seafood register and southern Rhône reds for the richer pasta dishes.
 A kitchen putting Carabineros spaghetti and ratatouille cake on the same menu is making an implicit argument for a wine program that can move fluidly between France and Italy, so ask for the sommelier's recommendation rather than defaulting to a single bottle across the table.

 Practical Details

-The leading time to visit is between October and April, when the terrace is viable.
-A Friday or Saturday evening dinner is the peak experience: the marina is active, the terrace comes into its own, and the setting supports a longer, more relaxed meal.
+The ideal time to visit is between October and April, when the terrace is viable.
+A Friday or Saturday evening dinner is the peak experience: the marina is active, the terrace comes into its own, the setting supports a longer, more relaxed meal.
 For a business lunch, midweek is likely easier to book and quieter in the room.
-If you are bringing guests unfamiliar with Dubai, the combination of Michelin recognition, hotel setting, and marina view removes any friction around convincing them it is worth the trip across the city.
+If you are bringing guests unfamiliar with Dubai, the combination of Michelin recognition, hotel setting, marina view removes any friction around convincing them it is worth the trip across the city.
 For more options in the city, see our full Dubai restaurants guide.

 Practical Comparison